jaydorsey/specwrk/README.md

   --store-uri=VALUE                 # Directory where server state is stored.
 Required for multi-node or multi-process servers.
   --group-by=VALUE                  # How examples will be grouped for workers; fallback to file if no timings are found.
 Overrides SPECWERK_SRV_GROUP_BY: (file/timings), default: "timings"
-  --[no-]verbose                    # Run in verbose mode, default: false --help, -h                        # Print this help
+  --[no-]verbose                    # Run in verbose mode, default: false --max-retries=VALUE               # Number of times an example will be re-run should it fail, default: 0 --help, -h                        # Print this help
 ```